gearglow/ReptiliaWithATwist/The List.md

 > To Do
 >
 > - [x] Stop the Twins from betting and losing their life savings
-> - [x] Find and read the primers on French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Greek, Spanish, Swiss, and German
+> - [x] Find and read the primers on French, Bulgarian, Irish Gaelic, Scots Gaelic, Welsh, Russian, Latin, Greek, Spanish, Basque, Swiss, and German

 As the afternoon wore on, the lanes between the tents began to fill with salesmen, with souvenirs of all sorts.
 Ron purchased a dancing shamrock hat; an animated figurine of Viktor Krum, the Bulgarian seeker; and a large green luminous rosette.